andrew/ultimate-awesome/README.md

 - [awesome-taxonomy](https://github.com/mickeysjm/awesome-taxonomy) - A curated resource for taxonomy research.
 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
 - [awesome-seo-tools](https://github.com/serpapi/awesome-seo-tools) - Curated list of awesome SEO tools.
-- [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
-This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
-Our details survey is online now.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
+- [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
+Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-falco](https://github.com/developer-guy/awesome-falco) - A curated list of Falco related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.